 Preparing the next generation

-Presented by the Maryland Chamber of Commerce Foundation
+Presented by the Maryland Chamber Foundation

 The program will enable all externs to receive a stipend from the Foundation, and up to four continuing professional development (CPD) credits from the Maryland State Department of Education.
-They’ll also gain invaluable experiences and perspectives that they can share with their students—through field trips, enhanced lesson plans and exciting classroom activities—when they return to the classroom in the fall.
+They’ll also gain invaluable experiences and perspectives that they can share with their students—through field trips, enhanced lesson plans, and exciting classroom activities—when they return to the classroom in the fall.

-On January 29, Whitney Harmel, Vice President, Membership and Development, Maryland Chamber Foundation, hosted a webinar where she walked through the details of the program, its benefits and how you can get involved!
+On January 29, Whitney Harmel, Vice President, Membership and Development, Maryland Chamber Foundation, hosted a webinar where she walked through the details of the program, its benefits, and how you can get involved!
 Click the link below to watch the webinar now.

 For more information on sponsoring and hosting a teacher externship, contact Whitney Harmel at the Maryland Chamber Foundation at email@example.com or call 410-269-0642, ext.
 1117.

-Teacher externships offer teachers the opportunity to gain firsthand experience working in industries related to the subjects they teach in order to enhance their curriculum and educate their students on both hard and soft skills required to enter the workforce.
+Teacher externships offer teachers the opportunity to gain firsthand experience working in industries related to the subjects they teach in order to enhance their curriculum and educate their students on both the hard and soft skills required to enter the workforce.

 While many externships take similar shape, the way in which the programs are executed varies from state to state.
 Below are ways in which Hawaii, Iowa and Tennessee, three states with successful externships programs, have similar and differing approaches.